Robert Burns, Tam o’ Shanter (1791)

 Doonholm House, Alloway c1905

-When I first visited East Coker in 2005, there was still a feeling of community replete with ‘local characters’ (akin to Alloway’s tricycling Sunday school teacher).
+On my initial visit to East Coker in 2005, there was still a feeling of community replete with ‘local characters’ (akin to Alloway’s tricycling Sunday school teacher).
 This was something that Alloway appeared to have lost during the mass building of houses which went on throughout the 70s and 80s.
-Maybe that is why my mother and I were so captivated by the place on our first visit.
+Maybe that is why my mother and I were so captivated by East Coker.
 Although it saddened my father to return almost half a century later and see the changes time had wrought, for us it was a delight to discover what seemed such a quintessentially English village with thatched cottages whose gardens were full of summer flowers, including Eliot’s ‘hollyhocks which aim too high’.
-Even as we approched the village on the bus from Yeovil as it descended through the hollow lanes, it felt like entering a green doorway into a magical world.
+Even as we approached the village on the bus from Yeovil as it descended through the hollow lanes, it felt like entering a green doorway into a magical world.

 Hollow Lanes and Thatched Cottage, East Coker

 As a child I never really felt we truly belonged in Alloway as a family, despite the fact we were all involved in the community in our own way.
 This was in part because we had no relatives nearby and our house had no history to speak of.
 Most of the people we knew at the time were also incomers into the new estates.
 Like myself, nearly everyone I once went to school with has left the area, as have most of their parents – if only through death and illness (at least on the part of the parents).
 On our recent visit, I noticed, too that the place has a different feel these days, with Range Rovers parked in front of the local shops (where once we tied up our ponies to buy ice creams on summer day), and the local pub turned into an award-winning restaurant with an emphasis on upmarket weddings.
 The cellar bar has of course long gone, as have the men and their dogs.